 Jo I’m grateful for the family I have around me, whether they are here in Maine or off in another state.
 I know that if I need them for something, they will be there if they can, whether it is just to talk or to help me out with something.
 I feel very blessed to have them in my life.

 Lora I am grateful for every hardship I’ve had to endure in life.
 I wouldn’t be the woman I am without those lessons.
 I know my strengths, my weaknesses, my boundaries, and most importantly … that I’m not done learning!

 Karen I am grateful for kindness that I have been blessed to be the recipient of … from close friends, family and those I know but are not close to.
 It all has touched me so deeply.

 May I am grateful for a clean and sparkling house, the smell of turkey cooking and apple cider simmering, a well-stocked bar, the good fortune to celebrate bounty, the sound of small talk and a few good belly laughs, the love of the season, the love of family and friends.

 Terrilynn I rejoice in my granddaughter and how she shows me a new life through her eyes!

 Jeff I have nothing to be grateful for.
 Sentenced to work retail.
 At least Maine has Blue Laws.
 Don’t have to work for 18 hours of Thanksgiving.
 I can be grateful for that!
 Don’t have to be to work until Midnight Friday Morning!

 Georgia I am grateful for three wonderful, independent adult children, two amazing grandsons, my husband and pal of 35 years and all the rest of my family.

 Thank you, my friends, for your responses.
-I loved reading them — even the one from Jeff, who is not feeling so grateful.
+I loved reading them — even the one from Jeff, who was not feeling so grateful.
 Jeff, I know how you feel.
 I remember working Thanksgiving Day as a reporter — and doing the annual story about people who had to work on a holiday.
 I hope you survive Midnight Madness!